Born-Studios/InterviewTest-Senior-.Net-Developer/README.md

   - Deleting a Module.

 ### Optional Objectives
-It's imperitive to understand that we are not expecting every optional objective to be achieved, please work to your strengths and budget your time accordingly.
+It's imperitive to understand that we are not expecting every or even any optional objective to be achieved, please work to your strengths and budget your time accordingly.
 A successful test submission could include some or no optional objectives being met.
 We are primarily interested in discussing your approach to the core objective and if